yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 ---
 layout: post
-title:  "What are these slow \"SELECT 1\" in my PostgreSQL logs??"
+title:  "What are these slow COMMIT in my PostgreSQL logs?"
 date:   2021-09-30 12:15:25 +0200
 tags: PostgreSQL performance pg_stat_statements
 ---